KEAM Entrance Examination 2025

 Non-Keralite Category I (NK I)

-- Studied 10+2 in Kerala and whose parents are Non-Keralites belonging to the Government of India/ Defence Service, posted to Kerala.
+- Studied 10+2 in Kerala, and whose parents are Non-Keralites belonging to the Government of India/Defence Service, posted to Kerala.

 - Studied in Kerala from Class VIII to XII.